‘World’s Fanciest McDonald’s’

 To strengthen the connection between the pavilion and its surroundings, the outdoor terrace will feature the same furniture found in other public spaces in the city of Rotterdam.

-View of the Coolsingel
+View at the Coolsingel

 Counter and kitchen are located on the ground floor.
 A one piece steel spiral staircase leads from the lobby to the seating area on the first floor.
 From here the visitors have a beautiful panorama view overlooking the Coolsingel.

-A shining pavilion — day and by night
+A shiny pavillion – day and night

 Just like the historical buildings in the area, the pavilion features a richly articulated façade, carried out in one single material: gold anodized aluminum.
 This warm and elegant-looking material is vandal-proof and enduring at the same time.